derek-findthebrink/foundation.portfolio-api-challenge/README.md

 }
 ```

+**Database operations and SQL**

+In some places, I opt to use the database to perform aggregations over using ActiveRecord
+and ruby methods.
+This is something that I like doing personally, but it's something
+that's definitely team-dependant and should be assessed on a case-by-case basis.

+Using the database for these operations does a couple of things, with caveats:
+- over-the-wire data can be lower because data large sets don't need to be sent
+- code surface area can be reduced because we don't have to write the aggregation code ourselves
+- the database tends to be faster at these kinds of operations
+- CAVEAT: if the database is missing useful indexes this can actually still be pretty slow
+- CAVEAT: depending on the team, SQL can be difficult to reason about
+- CAVEAT: schema changes later on to allow new features may be more difficult, depending on the DB structure

+I like offloading operations to the database, but it definitely needs to be approached with caution

 **Some things aren't working quite right...**

 There are some bugs in there!
 Definitely check out **the bugs section below**, haha.
 I'm